Need a convenient space to store all those shoes and coats? You can convert part of your Laundry Room into a Mudroom.

 Once you decide how much to remove, mark a straight line with a level and pencil across the front and any exposed sides.
 You can put painters tape on the wood to reduce splintering before cutting.
 But first, you’ll need to grab a friend to hold that section of cabinet up.
 No need to just let it fall on your feet. 😉

-Cutting the Cabinets for this DIY Laundry and Mudroom Combo
+Cutting the Cabinets for this DIY Mudroom Bench

 I started my cut with the circular saw.
 It’s just a faster and cleaner tool for this job.
 After cutting as much as I could with the circular saw, I switched to the jigsaw.
 That jigsaw will take you very close to the wall and cabinet, but you’ll still have a bit more to cut.
 Grab that Dremel or Hand Saw to cut the final bit of cabinet away from the wall and near by cabinets.
 Now, your detached cabinet section may still be attached to the wall.
 You have a bit more work to do.